 Its the start of a new month.
-About 50,000 more people will have their 18th birthday in November and will take control of their personal child trust fund created for them 18 years ago by a Labour Government under Gordon Brown.
+About 50,000 more people will have their 18th birthday in the month and will take control of their personal child trust fund created for them 18 years ago by a Labour Government under Gordon Brown.
 Every month for the next 10 years, 50000 more young people will receive their windfall on their 18th birthday The BBC estimates these personal funds may be worth at least £1000 each so If you are turning 18 or have done in the last couple of months and didn’t know you have a trust fund….look here.

 We have not had a Labour government since the Tories and Lib Dems came to power in 2010.
 Since then, prospects for 18 year olds have crashed in every respect.
 Those aged 18-24 are still almost three times more likely to be unemployed than the rest of the population.
 The explosion in house prices, exacerbated by a profound failure to build new homes in anything like the quantity necessary, now means the average age of home ownership is 36.
 Education maintenance allowance has been taken away, job security is lower, working tax credits slashed, youth clubs closed and youth services slashed..and as for tuition fees…well….

 And who will have to carry the load after COVID and BREXIT?
 Need you ask?